LucasBLs/LLogger/README.md

 # LLogger

-LLogger is a package for creating step-by-step logs in MongoDB.
+LemosLogger is a package for creating step-by-step logs in MongoDB.

 | Package |  Version | Downloads |
 | ------- | ----- | ----- |